jasonmacduffie/isles-of-maga/story.md

 Physical Geography
 ------------------
-Maga is an island chain spanning a tremendous area of nearly one million square kilometers (approximately the size of Kazakhstan) and contains thousands of islands if not more.
+Maga is an island chain spanning a tremendous area of nearly ten million square kilometers (approximately the size of Europe) and contains thousands of islands if not more.

 The islands all have a tropical climate, although the flora and fauna varies somewhat between subregions.
 The various subregions vary in the length and severity of their wet and dry seasons.
 The largest island of Magathos has a mountain range called the Otris Mountains, the peaks of which are tall enough to be snow-capped.
 As a result of the difference of elevation, this island has alpine grasslands, forests, and tundra.
+There are other islands in Maga that have mountains tall enough to be snow-capped, but none as tremendous as the Otris range.

 The Isles of Maga are in the Sunbound Ocean, far away from any mainland continent, although some exist.
 Historically there has been trade with the closest mainland in the west, called Honstrad, but in recent history travel has been cut off.